 For students eligible for special education services under IDEA or protected by Section 504 of the federal Rehabilitation Act, the student shall meet the same graduation requirements as non-disabled-typical peers in an accommodated and/or modified manner.
-These modifications will be documented in each student's pPersonalized Hearning pPlan.
+These modifications will be documented in each student's pPersonalized learning pPlan.

-The student's Individual Education Program (IEP) team or 504 Team is responsible for assuring that information regarding the student's individual skills, aptitudes and present levels of performance are incorporated into the student's personalized l-earning pPlan.
-This shall ensure that the proficiency levels to meet graduation requirements are linked to local graduation requirements, individually accommodated and/or modified for students with disabilities and written into the student's pPersonalized l-earning pPlan.
+The student's Individual Education Program (IEP) team or 504 Team is responsible for assuring that information regarding the student's individual skills, aptitudes and present levels of performance are incorporated into the student's personalized learning pPlan.
+This shall ensure that the proficiency levels to meet graduation requirements are linked to local graduation requirements, individually accommodated and/or modified for students with disabilities and written into the student's pPersonalized learning pPlan.

-This process shall ensure that any student identified as a student with a disability will receive a regular high school diploma after meeting his/her their individual graduation requirements as outlined in their personalized learning pelan.
-The development of an IEP does not supplant a personalized learning pelan, nor does a personalized learning pelan replace an IEP.
+This process shall ensure that any student identified as a student with a disability will receive a regular high school diploma after meeting his/her their individual graduation requirements as outlined in their pPersonalized lLearning pPlan.
+The development of an IEP does not supplant a pPersonalized lLearning pPlan, nor does a pPersonalized lLearning pPlan replace an IEP.

-For English Learner (EL) students, SU/SDsSupervisory unions and, supervisory districts- must provide EL appropriate programs and accommodations that ensure English Language Learner (ELL) students have access to grade-level curricula so they can meet promotion and graduation requirements.
+For English Learner (EL) students, SU/SDsSupervisory unions and\supervisory districts- must provide EL appropriate programs and accommodations that ensure English Language Learner (ELL) students have access to grade-level curricula so they can meet promotion and graduation requirements.
 These programs and accommodations must be documented in each student's pPersonalized ILearning pPlan.